-Firefox– friendly- web developers are celebrating the long awaited official imprimatur from Mozilla Firefox 16’s browser support encompassing much of its HTML5 platform.
+Firefox– friendly- web developers are celebrating the long-awaited official imprimatur from Mozilla Firefox 16’s browser support encompassing much of its HTML5 platform.
 Embedded with far fewer changes than the previous release, the new version supports Windows, Mac, Linux and Android.
-After experiencing security flaws with the previous HTML is declared the updated release to be “unprefixed”, which means that Firefox is standing by its claim that it is “secure” enough so as to not to risk any instability in the browser.
+After experiencing security flaws with the previous HTML is declared the updated release is “unprefixed”, which means that Firefox is standing by its claim that it is “secure” enough so as to not to risk any instability in the browser.

 Firefox is also upgrading Firefox 16 for Android with a Reader Mode enhanced the appearance of content and much simpler to share articles.
-A simple tap on the tool bar icon will reformat blogs, re-size photos, changing font size and eliminating advertising.
+A simple tap on the toolbar icon will reformat blogs, re-size photos, change font size and eliminate advertising.

-The improvements are a big step forward for Mozilla and helps assure their solid future as a major player in a highly competitive marketplace.
+The improvements are a big step forward for Mozilla and help assure their solid future as a major player in a highly competitive marketplace.